AstraZeneca/rexmex/README.md

 **Citation**

 If you use RexMex in a scientific publication, we would appreciate citations.
-Please see GitHubs built in citation tool.
+Please see GitHub's built-in citation tool.